Krishnamohan-Yerrabilli/Articles/cl2x4aazs06sgu5nv1o5e5xyz.md

 #### Cloud Platforms

-So many cloud providers can provide Kubernetes cluster by buying their resources, each cloud provider has their own Kubernetes model, but under the hood all works on the same principle, like aws has EKS(Elastic Kubernetes Service), Microsoft azure has their own AKS (Azure Kubernetes Service), GCP has its GKE(google's Kubernetes engine), and Digital ocean has its DOKS(Digital ocean Kubernetes service) and many
+So many cloud providers can provide Kubernetes clusters by buying their resources, each cloud provider has its own Kubernetes model but under the hood all works on the same principle, like aws has EKS(Elastic Kubernetes Service), Microsoft azure has their own AKS (Azure Kubernetes Service), GCP has its GKE(google's Kubernetes engine), and Digital ocean has its DOKS(Digital ocean Kubernetes service) and many